Cyber Risk Management in 2023: The People Element

 While it's commonly assumed that cyber risk management efforts should be largely focused on protecting critical servers and infrastructure, the human attack vector shouldn’t be so quickly forgotten.

-In a TrendTalksBizSec discussion, Trend Micro’s Jon Clay, VP of threat intelligence, and Ed Cabrera, chief cybersecurity officer, dig into how the global recession could impact hiring and maintaining cybersecurity professionals within organisations.
+In a TrendTalksBizSec discussion, Trend Micro’s Jon Clay, VP of threat intelligence, and Ed Cabrera, chief cybersecurity officer, dig into how the global recession could impact hiring and maintaining cybersecurity professionals within organizations.

 Managing people to manage cyber risk

-Security leaders have good reason to be concerned about the risk as in the 2H’2022 CRI results, negligent insiders and mobile/remote employees were a top concern for organisations globally to their infrastructure.
+Security leaders have good reason to be concerned about the risk as in the 2H’2022 CRI results, negligent insiders and mobile/remote employees were a top concern for organizations globally to their infrastructure.

 “The people part of the equation is overlooked so much,” Ed Cabrera, chief cybersecurity officer at Trend Micro said recently, “You can look at any breach out there…and you see people and the breakdown possibly of someone either being exposed to a social engineering attack, be it phishing or smishing.”